This article provides a summary of new features, enhancements, and resolved issues in Zuora Revenue version 37.007.00.00.

 The following documentation is updated or published for this release:

-- Prepare for Data Collection in Billing - Revenue Integration environment (updated for Zuora Billing - Revenue Integration)
+- Collect data for Billing - Revenue Integration (updated for the Instant On feature)